cheetawolf/FamousJump/README.md

-# FamousJump

-### Completed: September 2020
+# FamousJump, Completed: September 2020, Remastered: 16 March 2024

 # About
 A Pygame Zero project I self-taught and completed in 3 days while I was bored in the hospital.
 Here is the outcome.
-FamousJump is a platformer game featuring famous celebrities jumping up the various challenges as the game progresses because it is funny.
+Based on [Doodle Jump](https://en.wikipedia.org/wiki/Doodle_Jump) FamousJump is a platformer game featuring famous celebrities jumping up the various challenges as the game progresses because it is funny.
 Who doesn't want to see the Queen jumping up some stairs?!

 # Usage
 ```bash